Four honorary conferrings at NUIG next week - Connacht Tribune

-Galway Bay fm newsroom – Four honorary conferrings will take place as part of the annual winter graduations at NUI Galway this week.
+Galway Bay fm newsroom – Four honorary conferrings will take place as part of the annual winter graduations at NUI Galway next week.

 The conferring ceremonies take place on Tuesday, Wednesday and Thursday next week.